Home / Curriculum / Mathematics

 Home / About

-Another highlight is our traditional kindergarten program (we call it the Beginning Program) which offers ongoing easel painting and block building coupled with the boundless sense of possibility that a current theme may suggest.
+Another highlight is our traditional preschool and kindergarten programs (we call these classes the Very Beginning and Beginning Programs) the kindergarten continues to offer ongoing easel painting and block building coupled with the boundless sense of possibility that a current theme may suggest.
 In other words, the kindergarten is not only play based, which we value as essential, but also highly stimulating intellectually.
 Children at this level listen to poems and novels.
 They sing and dance.
 They put their newfound knowledge into drawing form.
 Often, they dictate to the teacher, letting him or her know the essence of the drawing.
 One can look through a year’s journaling output and find evidence of deep understanding and equally deep response.

 A third highlight is our commitment to being outdoors.
 As Louv tells us in his provocative title, Last Child in the Woods, it is the child’s right to be in nature.
 To this end, we return to the same park, garden, and beachfront season by season.
 We learn a shape of a tree up close and personal as we touch it and climb it over the months, over the years.
 We take trips further than our own locale as well, heading out to Issaquah Creek to release salmon, finding our way in winter to a mountain for sun and snow, and, closer to home,digging in our own p-patch at Colman Park.